Dear readers of ADxS.org, please forgive the disruption.

 • Opioids

-Second part of the dopaminergic focusing, reinforcing, and motivating system (first part: the mesolimbic system).6
+Second part of the dopaminergic focusing, reinforcement and motivation system (sometimes also called the mesencephalic dopaminergic system; first part: the mesolimbic system).11

-It includes connections from Brodmann area 10 in the ventral tegmentum of the midbrain, where dopamine is produced, to the1667
+It comprises connections from the VTA in Brodmann area 10 of the midbrain, where dopamine is formed, to the221113

 • PFC

-• In ADHD the most important mesocortical brain region
+• The most important mesocortical brain region in ADHD

 • Orbitofrontal cortex (OFC)